Long gone are the days of grabbing a legal pad, a calculator, and a pen to handle big personal finance tasks.

-As you make progress Ready for Zero will start finding other options for you to save even further money like finding better banks to work with and getting lower interest rates.
+As you make progress, Ready for Zero will start finding other options for you to save even more money, like finding better banks to work with and getting lower interest rates.
 The firm has data that shows its users pay off debt twice as fast as non-users.

 Credit Monitoring Software Tools

 Your credit score is an asset that you should protect.
 The easiest way to do that is to consistently monitor your credit reports and scores.

 This software is almost too good to be true.
 You get consistent free credit scores from the credit bureaus.
 You can track the ups and downs of your score and connect with savings based on your score.

 However, being able to keep tabs on these scores is a decent substitute for your MyFICO score, especially as you watch the score go up and down.
 The higher your score on any rating system, the better.

 This is just a short addition to what we’ve already said about Credit Sesame.
 When you open an account, you get access to a free credit score every single month.

 Benjamin Franklin is often quoted as saying, “…in this world, nothing can be said to be certain, except death and taxes.”